Please note that the U.S. Mission to Canada Virtual Grant Program will not accept proposals after June 28, 2021.

 Submission Dates and Times

-Proposals will be received and reviewed by the U.S. Mission to Canada Grant Committee.
-The following is a timetable of the grant proposal’s due dates.
-Applicants must submit proposals at least eight weeks in advance of the Proposals Reviewed by date in order to be considered.
-You will be notified of the Grant Committee’s decision within seven working days of the ‘reviewed by’ date.
+The U.S. Mission to Canada Grant Committee will review all grant proposals.
+In order to be considered, proposals must be submitted at least eight weeks before the start date of the proposed program.
+You will be notified of the Grant Committee’s decision within seven working days of the “reviewed by” date.